 Harmonized Commodity Description and Coding System

-The Harmonized Commodity Description and Coding System (HS) is an international goods classification system developed by the Customs Co-operation Council (now the World Customs Organization) and used globally to classify imported and exported goods.
+The Harmonized Commodity Description and Coding System (HS) is an international goods classification system developed by the World Customs Organization (WCO) and used globally to classify imported and exported goods.

 Do You Know What Harmonized System (HS) Shipping Codes Are?

 The HS code is a worldwide terminology for the classification of items.
-Worldwide it is a six-digit code framework for grouping and categories of different merchandise and goods being exported.
+It is a six-digit code framework for grouping and categorizing different merchandise and goods being exported.
 It helps customs in various countries ensure that they are talking about the same product, and the HS code of a product also determines the import duties.
 Some countries even specify further with an eight-digit code.

 How many Harmonized System (HS) codes are there?

-There are approximately in circulation 5,300 HS codes that identify export goods broken down into headings and subheadings.
-They are also arranged into 99 different chapters and grouped into 21 sections.
+There are approximately 5,300 HS codes in circulation that identify export goods, broken down into headings and subheadings.
+They are arranged into 99 different chapters and grouped into 21 sections.
 The shipping code is split into the following three separate parts:

 The first two digits give a rough indication of the product and refer to the various chapters of the list (HS-2).